Roadworthy bicycles and electric scooters

 Keep a safe distance between you and any traffic in front of you and make sure you have enough space to stop safely.
-There must be at least two metres between your bicycle and the rear of the vehicle in front (RR 255; maximum penalty: 3 pu).
+There must be at least two metres between your bicycle and the rear of the vehicle in front (RR 255; 3 pu).

 Turning and signalling

 When intending to turn right, cyclists should look back to check what is coming and, if the way is clear, signal, merge towards the centre of the road and turn when appropriate.
-Whenever you are moving over to the right (including when changing lanes or turning right), you must signal with your right hand (RR 48(1); maximum penalty: 3 pu).
+Whenever you are moving over to the right (including when changing lanes or turning right), you must signal with your right hand (RR 48(1); 3 pu).

 Bicycle zones at intersections

 The curiously named ‘bicycle storage area’ or ‘hook turn storage area’ is a painted rectangle marked at an intersection with a bicycle symbol inside it.
 These areas are also applicable to electric scooters that are permitted on roads.

 These areas are safer places for cyclists to stop as cars are not allowed to enter them until the lights change.
 The intention of bicycle hook turn storage areas is to make hook turns safer to execute, as cyclists can gather in the rectangle and all take off at the same time when the traffic lights turn green.

 If you are riding on the road and there is a bicycle storage area and you need to stop, you must stop inside it.
-If there is a bicycle lane leading into the bicycle storage area, you must use the bicycle lane to enter the area unless that is not a practical option (RR 247A; maximum penalty: 3 pu).
+If there is a bicycle lane leading into the bicycle storage area, you must use the bicycle lane to enter the area unless that is not a practical option (RR 247A; 3 pu).

-RR 247B(1) requires cyclists, when entering a bicycle storage area, to give way to:
+Road Rule 247B(1) requires cyclists, when entering a bicycle storage area, to give way to: